NBA Rumors: After Saying Rockets Don’t Need LeBron, James Harden Recruiting Carmelo Anthony To Houston

 — USA TODAY NBA (@usatodaynba) July 20, 2018

-Though Carmelo Anthony is not good defender like Trevor Ariza and Luc Mbah a Moute, he could give the Rockets a reliable third scoring option behind James Harden and Chris Paul.
+Though Carmelo Anthony is not as good defender as Trevor Ariza and Luc Mbah a Moute, he could give the Rockets a reliable third scoring option behind James Harden and Chris Paul.
 Anthony struggled in his first season with the Oklahoma City Thunder, but he can still contribute for the Rockets on the offensive end of the floor.
-In 78 games he played last season, the 34-year-old small forward averaged 16.2 points and 5.8 rebounds on 40.4 percent shooting from the field and 35.7 percent from beyond the arc.
+In the 78 games he played last season, the 34-year-old small forward averaged 16.2 points and 5.8 rebounds on 40.4 percent shooting from the field, and 35.7 percent from beyond the arc.

-Aside from signing Anthony, the Rockets are still in contract negotiation with center Clint Capela.
+Aside from signing Anthony, the Rockets are still in contract negotiations with center Clint Capela.
 Houston has already made an initial offer, but Capela continues to insist that he deserves a better deal.